Participant Info & Guidelines

 You are encouraged to share your excitement on social media and thank our sponsors.
 However…

-PLEASE KEEP THE SECRET UNTIL MAY 4!.
+PLEASE KEEP THE SECRET!.
 Teams that leak the name or any information about the identify of the data donor will be disqualified!

 Please do not post pictures that reveal any charts/graphs/tables/summaries/models that might reveal the data donor.